jasp-stats/jaspBfpack/inst/help/BfpackCorrelation.md

 - Traceplot: Produces the traceplot(s) of the sampled correlation(s)

 #### Additional options:
+- Uncertainty interval level
+- Standardize continous variables
 - No. iterations for parameter estimation: default is 5000 samples from the posterior distribution
+- Nugget: A scaling number to avoid computational issues due to posterior draws for the correlations too close to 1 in absolute value.
+Posterior draws for the correlations are multiplied with this nugget value.
+So nugget should be close to 1 (the default is .999).
+If the traceplots show that draws are stuck at 1 or -1 too long try a slightly smaller nugget.
-- Seed
+- Repeatability: Seed

 ## Output

 ### Tables
-#### Posterior probabilites when testing standard hypotheses
+#### Posterior probabilities when testing standard hypotheses
-- Posterior probs for the standard hypotheses
+- Posterior probabilities for the standard hypotheses.

-#### BFs: Standard Hypotheses Table
+#### BFs for standard hypothesis tests
 - BF(0u): Bayes factor of the standard H0 vs the unconstrained hypothesis
 - BF(-u): Bayes factor of the standard H- vs the unconstrained hypothesis
 - BF(+u): Bayes factor of the standard H+ vs the unconstrained hypothesis